-- 223. Coordinate with the SFMTA on plans to develop, maintain, and enhance the sustainable and reliable movement of goods within and through the city, including safe and efficient truck and freight rail access to Port facilities on The Embarcadero, Terry Francois Boulevard, Third Street, Illinois Street, Cargo Way, and Cesar Chavez Street. - 234.
-Recognize the importance of the freight network to the city's economic health and disaster recovery when making decisions that affect major truck routes and the region's roadway system. - 245.
-Maintain a forum for the freight community to comment and advise the City and other entities when reviewing potential operational changes, capital projects, and regulations that may affect land-based freight transportation. - 265.
-Work with the SFMTA to manage and improve access and traffic flow by using standard City curb coloring to identify and align curb use priorities for specific Port areas, based on predominant land uses. - 267.
-Work with the SFMTA to ensure that industrial goods movement and loading needs on Tthe Embarcadero are addressed in curb zone management decisions, to avoid the need for trucks to cross the Embarcadero Promenade into pier facilities. - 278.
-Where curbs are designated for parking or commercial loading, price on-street curb use to encourage appropriate turnover. - 289.
-Evaluate commercial deliveries and freight loading needs for future Port land uses, and provide sufficient offstreet loading areas where feasible.
-Recognize the importance of the loading/dDelivery zones to flow of traffic when making decisions that affect major truck routes and delivery recipients.
+- 24. Coordinate with SFMTA on plans to develop, maintain, and enhance the sustainable and reliable movement of goods within and through the city, including safe and efficient truck and freight rail access to Port facilities on The Embarcadero, Terry Francois Boulevard, Third Street, Illinois Street, Cargo Way, and Cesar Chavez Street. - 25.
+Recognize the importance of the freight network to the city's economic health and disaster recovery when making decisions that affect major truck routes and the region's roadway system. - 26.
+Maintain a forum for the freight community to comment and advise the City and other entities when reviewing potential operational changes, capital projects, and regulations that may affect land-based freight transportation. - 27.
+Work with SFMTA to manage and improve access and traffic flow by using standard City curb coloring to identify and align curb use priorities for specific Port areas, based on predominant land - 28.
+Work with SFMTA to ensure that industrial goods movement and loading needs on The Embarcadero are addressed in curb zone management decisions, to avoid the need for trucks to cross the Embarcadero Promenade into pier facilities. - 29.
+Where curbs are designated for parking or commercial loading, price on-street curb use to encourage appropriate turnover.

-2930.
-Remove vehicular driveway curb cuts when they are no longer functional, and replace them with standard curb edge.
-Managed Parking and Transportation Demand Management (TDM) Plans 304.
-Reduce parking demand and manage supply to improve pedestrian, bicycle, and transit mode share; neighborhood livability; safety; business district vitality; vehicle miles traveled (VMT) reduction; and air quality.
-312. Provide on and off-street disabled accessible parking near major destinations along the waterfront.
-Consider special zones for passenger loading, particularly in high volume areas like Fisherman's Wharf, to support people withj limited mobility.
-323. Manage paid on-street parking using demand-based pricing to encourage parking turnoverprovide, customer access, and parking for diverse users.
-334. To achieve land use, transportation, and environmental goals, discourage the development of net new automobile parking spaces, especially in locations with frequent transit service.
-345. When allocating use of available parking, give top priority to maritime operations, Port tenants, and waterfront visitors; discourage commuter parking.
-356. Limit the number of dedicated parking spaces in pier rehabilitation projects to promote transit and reduce vehicle/pedestrian conflicts along Herb Caen Way.
-367. Prohibit residential permit parking, consistent with public trust objectives to promote waterfront visitors from throughout California.
+- 30. Evaluate commercial deliveries and freight loading needs for future Port land uses and provide sufficient off-street loading areas where feasible while avoiding negative effects on the flow of traffic. - 31.
+Remove vehicular driveway curb cuts when they are no longer functional and replace them with standard curb edge.

+Managed Parking and Transportation Demand Management Plans

+- 32. Reduce parking demand and manage supply to improve pedestrian, bicycle, and transit mode share; neighborhood livability; safety; business district vitality; vehicle miles traveled reduction; and air quality. - 33.
+Provide on and off-street disabled accessible curb space near major destinations along the waterfront.
+Consider special zones for passenger loading, particularly in high volume areas like Fisherman's Wharf, to support people with limited mobility. - 34.
+Manage paid on-street parking using demand-based pricing to provide customer access, and parking for diverse users. - 35.
+To achieve land use, transportation, and environmental goals, discourage the development of net new automobile parking spaces, especially in locations with frequent transit service. - 36.
+When allocating use of available parking, give top priority to maritime operations, Port tenants, and waterfront visitors; discourage commuter parking. - 37.
+Limit the number of dedicated parking spaces in pier rehabilitation projects to promote transit and reduce vehicle/ pedestrian conflicts along Herb Caen Way.